JulieSelu/eporusbot/README.md

-# telegram-esperanto-bot
+# EsperantoRussianBot telegram bot
-Telegram bot for translate from esperanto to russian
+Telegram bot for translate from Esperanto to Russian